Skip to main content

 Heath, Jeffrey M. Profiles in Canadian Literature 7.
 Dundurn Press, 1991.
 EBSCOhost.

-• Canadian Encyclopedia
+• The Canadian encyclopedia

 Free online encyclopedia, containing the full text of the print Canadian Encyclopedia, "the most comprehensive source of information on all things Canadian."
 Includes the full text of the Encyclopedia of Music in Canada.